phorton1/Arduino-theClock3/docs/wood.md

 then clean everything with a paper towel before sanding the **back** and **face** of each gear until they are clean enough to clear-coat.
-This is an *art* more than it is a *science*.  **Do your best!!** ... you won't regret taking the time needed to make the gears as functionally and aestheditally as nice as possible.
+This is an *art* more than it is a *science*.  **Do your best!!** ... you won't regret taking the time needed to make the gears as functionally and aesthetically as nice as possible.

 (D) The **faces of the pawls** and the **contact points** on the cam will also need